Stock indexes slip after Federal Reserve leaves rates alone - WTMJ

 AP Business Writers

-Major U.S. stock indexes were mixed in afternoon trading Wednesday after the Federal Reserve said it is leaving its key interest rate unchanged near zero, while noting recent improvement in the economy.
+A choppy day of trading on Wall Street ended with stocks modestly lower Wednesday after the Federal Reserve said it is leaving its key interest rate unchanged near zero, while noting recent improvement in the economy.

-The S&P 500 was up 0.1% as of 3:15 p.m.
-Eastern, with gains in communication services, energy and financial companies outweighing a pullback in technology and health care stocks.
-The Dow Jones Industrial Average was down 112 points, or 0.3%, to 33,871 and the tech-heavy Nasdaq was down 0.1%.
+The S&P 500 slipped 0.1% after wavering between small gains and losses.
+Gains in communication services, energy and financial companies outweighed declines in technology and health care stocks.
+Bond yields also fell broadly, pulling back after an early rally.

-The yield on the 10-year Treasury pulled back from earlier gains and was holding steady at 1.62%.

-The central bank, which issued the policy update at 2 p.m.
-Eastern after a two-day meeting of its policymakers, said the economy and job market have “strengthened.”
-The Fed acknowledged that inflation has risen, but that it sees the increase as transitory.
-Signs of rising inflation, and the prospects of higher interest rates, have worried investors and helped fuel a rapid rise in bond yields from where they were at the start of the year.

 “With no meaningful change to monetary policy or communication, this meeting was simply a message to market participants to sit back and observe as the economic recovery continues to unfold,” said Charlie Ripley, senior investment strategist for Allianz Investment Management.

+In its remarks, the Fed noted that the economy and job market have “strengthened.”
+And, while it acknowledged that inflation has risen, the central bank said it sees the increase as transitory.
+Fed officials have said they want to see inflation exceed their 2% annual inflation target before they’d consider raising rates.

+The yield on the 10-year Treasury, which influences interest rates on mortgages and other consumer loans, eased following the Fed’s statement, slipping to 1.61% from 1.62% late Tuesday.

-The market welcomes the Fed’s decision to maintain its support for the economy and keep rates low, said Sylvia Jablonski, chief investment officer at Defiance ETFs.
+The market welcomed the Fed’s decision to maintain its support for the economy and keep rates low, said Sylvia Jablonski, chief investment officer at Defiance ETFs.

 “We don’t expect a rate hike until 2023,” Jablonski said.
 “This, I believe, is almost no news is good news for the market.
 Any rhetoric to act more quickly would have been an issue.”

-Investors have a lot to digest Wednesday, apart from the latest Fed policy statement.
-Dozens of companies are reporting their quarterly results.
-After the closing bell, Wall Street will get reports from Apple, Facebook and Qualcomm.
-Wall Street will also have its eye on Washington, where President Joe Biden was due to give a speech laying out his policy agenda.
+Investors also focused Wednesday on corporate earnings, with dozens of companies reporting their quarterly results.

-Google’s parent company, Alphabet. rose 3.8% after the company reported its profits doubled from a year earlier, helped by a surge of digital advertising revenue as more Americans shopped online during the pandemic.
-Visa rose 1.9% after reporting solid financial results.
+Google’s parent company, Alphabet, rose 3% after it said its profits doubled from a year earlier, helped by a surge of digital advertising revenue as more Americans shopped online during the pandemic.
+Visa rose 1.5% after reporting solid financial results.

 Google’s solid gains helped send communications stocks higher.
 Oil prices rose and boosted energy company stocks.
 Those gains were offset by a downturn in technology and health care companies.

+Facebook rose 5.5% in after-hours trading following the release of its latest earnings after the closing bell.
+Apple added 3.3% in extended trading after the company’s profit soared in its latest quarter on higher iPhone sales.

-Also on tap for Wednesday is President Joe Biden’s speech to a joint session of Congress, which is expected to lay out several parts of his agenda such as increased infrastructure spending, likely higher taxes on the wealthy and higher funding for government programs.
+Wall Street also will be tuning into President Joe Biden’s speech to a joint session of Congress Wednesday evening.
+Biden is expected to lay out several parts of his agenda such as increased infrastructure spending, likely higher taxes on the wealthy and higher funding for government programs.
 The $1.8 trillion program will also create universal access to pre-kindergarten schooling as well as provide support for child care programs.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.